 Chaplain Stendahl was born and raised in St. Paul, Minn.
 He was ordained into the ministry of the Evangelical Lutheran Church in America in 1977.
 He studied clinical pastoral education and served as a parish pastor in Texas and Wisconsin before entering the Air Force Chaplain Corps in 1985.
-His assignments include Director of the Air Force Chaplain Service Institute, and Command Chaplain for Air Education and Training Command, Air Combat Command and Deputy Chief of Chaplains.
+His assignments include Director of the U.S. Air Force Chaplain Service Institute; Command Chaplain for Air Education and Training Command and Air Combat Command; and Deputy Chief of Chaplains.

-1973 Bachelor of Arts degree, Hamline University, St. Paul, Minn.
+1973 Bachelor of Arts, Hamline University, St. Paul, Minnesota

-1977 Master of Divinity degree, Luther Theological Seminary, St. Paul, Minn.
+1977 Master of Divinity, Luther Theological Seminary, St. Paul, Minnesota

-1994 Doctor of Ministry degree, Graduate Theological Foundation, South Bend, Ind.
+1994 Doctor of Ministry, Graduate Theological Foundation, South Bend, Indiana

-1995 Air Command and Staff College, Maxwell AFB, Ala.
+1995 Air Command and Staff College, Maxwell AFB, Alabama

 2001 Air War College, by seminar